liangwp/cockroach-db-cluster/README.md

 1. haproxy also serves the console as well as sql clients.
 (The latter has not been tested yet.)
     - https://localhost:8080

+### Create Database and User

+1. Edit `./scripts/create-db-and-user.sh`, to set the `DATABASE`, `USER`, and `PASSWORD`.
+1. If necessary, `chmod +x ./scripts/create-db-and-user.sh`.
+1. Run `./scripts/create-db-and-user.sh`.
+1. Some other program should be able to use this database, through this user, either using a cockroachdb client or a postgres client.

+### Stop the Cluster

 1. `docker compose down`: Stop the cluster
+    - Does not destroy the cluster or its data.
     - Running `docker compose up` again will revive the cluster.

+### Clean Up the Entire Cluster

+This removes the entire cluster and its data.

+1. Stop the cluster (see above).
 1. `sudo ./scripts/destroy-cluster.sh`: Remove the certs and docker volumes that were created.